StackVista/stackstate-docs/use/introduction-to-stackstate/components_and_relations.md

 ## Relations

-A relation connects two components.
+A relation connects two components or groups of components.
 A relation shares some similarities with a component.
 Just like a component, it has its state and a propagated state.
 All relations in StackState are of a specific relation type.

-If a relation is a dependency, it propagates states from one component to the next - depending on the direction.
-Otherwise, it can be considered as merely a line in the visualizer or a connection in the stack topology.
+If a relation indicates a dependency, it propagates states from one component to the next.
+If the relation does not show a dependency between the components it connects, it can be considered as merely a line in the visualizer or a connection in the stack topology.

 * A one way dependency relation is a relation that propagates state from one component to the next based on the direction of the relation.
 * A dependency direction in both directions propagates states to both connected components, in other words it would be a circular dependency.